InformaticsMatters/squonk/openshift/templates/OPENSHIFT.md

 ## Squonk Infrastructure

-Move into the squonk-infra directory
+Move into the `squonk-infra` directory.

 Create the certificates used by Keycloak.
 The certs and keystores are protected by a single password that is spacified as the $OC_CERTS_PASSWORD variable.